careweather/oneil/README.md

 >>> quit()
 ```

-## Error Handling in the Interpreter
+### Error Handling in the CLI

 Ideally, if there's a problem with your Oneil code or Python extensions, the Oneil compiler will catch it and tell you.
+In that case, you can try debugging by prepending a parameter with `*`, but debugging is limited and requires some understanding of how Oneil handles parameters in the background.

 If you instead see an error missed by Oneil and raised by Python, it's likely an error with the Oneil compiler which is still in development.
 If that happens, please post the issue in GitHub.
 The compiler doesn't yet support step by step debugging, so you'll have to use [VSCode for this](#oneil-has-a-bug) for now.

 ## Known Issues and Limitations

-* UnitError doesn't tell you what supported units are if you use an unsupported unit.
 * Scientific notation is supported in value assignments, but not limits.
 It should be supported in expressions, but this hasn't been tested.
 * The Vim syntax highlighter gets *really* slow if you try to paste large amounts of LaTeX in.
 For now, make sure to paste large blocks of LaTeX using a different text editor or temporarily remove the ".on" file extension while you do.
 * The Vim syntax highlighter breaks for the rest of the file after a LaTeX syntax error in a note.
 As a result, the rest of the file will be highlighted as a note.